singingwolfboy/netlify-home/_posts/2015-11-24-a-step-by-step-guide-inkpaper-on-netlify.md

 Like it says in the image above on the right, Netlify doesn’t store your GitHub access token on our servers!

-If you’d like to know more about the permissions Netlify requests and why we need them, you can check out our [documentation on GitHub Permissions](https://docs.netlify.com/github-permissions/).
+If you’d like to know more about the permissions Netlify requests and why we need them, you can check out our [documentation on GitHub Permissions](https://docs.GitHubNetlify.com/github-permissions/).

 #### Step 4: Choose Your Repo
 ![Choose Repo](/uploads/selectsiteinkpaper.png)
-Once you're connected to GitHub, netlify will show you a list of your Git repos, as seen above.
+Once you're connected to GitHub, GitHubNetlify will show you a list of your Git repos, as seen above.
 For the purpose of this tutorial we'll select the *“InkPaper”* repo we just pushed to GitHub.

 #### Step 5: Configure Your Settings